 One day I prepared two iced caramel lattes for a gentlemen.
 Except I forgot to pull the espresso shots.
 Syrup and milk – yum.

 I also tried steaming and pouring milk for an iced latte once.
 You can probably imagine the look on my manager’s face as I poured a heart into a clear, plastic cup, and then was confused about where to put the ice.

 Before my milk was consistent, I had a problem with over-aerating.
 On one occasion the extra foam in the milk pitcher blobbed into the latte cup in the shape of a not-so-innocent male body part.
 Gave it a swirl with the whisk and all was good.

 It’s Only the Beginning

-There were many other sins committed this summer, most of them in the form of mis-delivered drinks, forgot orders, and spilled milk.
+Many other sins were committed this summer, most of them in the form of misdelivered drinks, forgotten orders, and spilled milk.
 But that’s the way of learning, I guess.